Tribe files legal challenge to stall Dakota Access pipeline

 The Cheyenne River Sioux on Thursday asked a federal judge to stop the work while a lawsuit filed earlier by the tribes proceeds.
 Attorney Nicole Ducheneaux said in court documents that the pipeline “will desecrate the waters” that the Cheyenne River Sioux rely on.

 Energy Transfer Partners, which maintains the pipeline is safe, did not immediately respond in court to the filing.
-U.S. District Judge James Boasberg did not immediately rule.
+U.S. District Judge James Boasberg said he would hear arguments from attorneys on Monday.

 The tribes’ lawsuit, filed last summer, has been on hold while the dispute over the final pipeline segment played out.
 The Cheyenne River Sioux on Thursday told the judge that they also want to make a claim on freedom-of-religion grounds.